pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 - **How do we go from 5k to 3.5M documents, where none of the infrastructure was in place**?
 I realised that an Architect was needed and a clear and close collaboration with the Operations team, since they'd be responsible for the infrastructure needed (setup pipelines, databases, authentication, etc).
 Embeddings alone where not enough

-- **How do we keep factuality**?
+- **How do we reach the highest levels of factuality**?
 And how do we evaluate it?
 From my point-of-view, this became the core of KAILA's identify: factuality above anything else.
 In other words, users had to be able to get correct answers where documents where the source of truth for all the answers.
 And for that we needed domain knowledge - a lot of it.

 - **How do we move fast**?
 This was essential and we had to disregard some of the common conventions of product development.
 I realized that the conventional software development approach - and its ceremonies - hinder AI development.